Terms conditions of training

 20. Instructor/examiner’s decision:

 The instructor/examiner’s decision is final.
-All students will accept all orders and decisions given by the instructor/examiner whilst onboard or onshore during any training provided by MT Sail u0026amp; Power The instructor/examiner’s authority is total, day and night, in accordance with Maritime Law.
-If for any reason a student does not accept an order from the instructor/examiner, or a designated substitute, the student shall be considered to be in breach of the terms and conditions of MT Sail u0026amp; Power.
-If the student is placed ashore at the nearest port, no liability whatsoever shall attach itself to Aigua Sea School and neither shall the student have any redress for any expenses, nor any redress against the instructor/examiner as a result of any action or decision by the instructor/examiner.
+All students will accept all orders and decisions given by the instructor/examiner whilst onboard or onshore during any training provided by MT Sail and Power The instructor/examiner’s authority is total, day and night, in accordance with Maritime Law.
+If for any reason a student does not accept an order from the instructor/examiner, or a designated substitute, the student shall be considered to be in breach of the terms and conditions of MT Sail and Power.
+If the student is placed ashore at the nearest port, no liability whatsoever shall attach itself to MT Sail and neither shall the student have any redress for any expenses, nor any redress against the instructor/examiner as a result of any action or decision by the instructor/examiner.

 21. International Certificate of Competence:

 The International Certificate of Competence (ICC) is available to British subjects, bona fide British residents or persons born outside the UNECE.
-MT Sail u0026amp; Power can provide full eligibility details on request.
+MT Sail can provide full eligibility details on request.

 22. Mooring fees: